interledger/testnet/.github/contributing.md

 ## Types of contributions

-You can contribute to Testnet in several ways.
+You can contribute to Test Wallet and e-commerce in several ways.

 ### :mega: Discussions

-Discussions are where we have conversations about Testnet.
+Discussions are where we have conversations about Test network.

 If you would like to discuss topics about the broader ecosystem, have a new idea, or want to show off your work - join us in [discussions](https://github.com/interledger/testnet/discussions).